essex-lab/ProtoMS/doc/.man/_build/html/_sources/tools.txt

 Error estimates of free energies and optimal number of waters are based on either (a) automatic repeated fitting of the ANN from different random initial parameters or (b) bootstrap sampling of the titration data, which samples B-values with replacement.
 The latter is selected with ``-b nboots``, where ``nboots`` is the number of bootstrap samples.
 When running a large number of bootstrap samples (eg 1000), its recommended to save to bootstrap ANNs with ``-o``.

 The flag ``-c pmf`` calculates the free energy to transfer water molecules from ideal gas, and from bulk water, where the abbreviation stands for “potential of mean force”.
 A table will be printed that contains the free energy to transfer water from ideal gas to the simulated volume (with the heading ``IDEAL GAS TRANSFER FREE ENERGIES``), and the free energy to transfer from bulk water at a temperature of 298.15 K (with the heading ``BINDING FREE ENERGIES``).
 From the multiple ANN fits (either automatic repeated fits or bootstrap sampling), various statistics have been calculated.
 The ``Mean`` and ``Median`` are different averages of the calculated free energies, with the median being more robust to bad fits of the ANN than the mean.
 The standard deviation (``Std.
 Dev.``) as well as the range between the 25th and 75th percentiles serve as error estimates.
+It is important that standard state correction is applied to binding free energies.
+This is handled automatically when the volume of the gcmc region is passed to the script with the ``-v`` flag.

 Due to the accumulation of error when performing integration, the estimated error of the calculated free energies increases with the number of water molecules.
 To emphasise this, one can also perform GCI in the reverse direction and calculate the free energy to decouple water from the simulated volume with the flag ``--reverse``.

 One can calculate the free energy to add and remove a specific number of waters with the ``--range`` flag, which requires and upper and a lower number of waters as input.
 Particularly, the estimated error for the relative free energy between two occupancies is improved as accumulated integration error is reduced.

 If this flag is specified along with 'minimum', eg ``-c pmf minimum``, then the number of water molecules that minimises the explicitly calculated binding free energy (the optimal number) is printed under the heading ``MINIMUM BINDING FREE ENERGY STATE``.
 The B-value that produces an average number of waters equal to the optimal number is also estimated.
 If only ``-c minimum`` is specified, the B-value that replicates equilibrium with bulk water at a temperature of 298.15 K is estimated using an analytical formula, without calculating binding free energies with GCI.
 This B-value, and the average number of waters that appear at this B-value are printed under ``THERMODYNAMIC EQUILIBRIUM STATE``.
+If the volume of the gcmc region is specified, it is also possible to exactly determine the correct equilibrium B-value and the corresponding water occupancy is determined from the fitted titration curve and nearest simulated B-values.

 The flag ``--fit_options`` allows one to pass commands into the ANN fitting tool.
 The default options for the ANN may need tweaking to accurately reproduce the GCMC titration data.
 The most important options for the user are “repeats" - number of times the entire process of fitting an ANN is repeated, all fits are retained to estimate the fitting error, default=20; “pin_min” - value to constrain the intercept to, useful when a titration goes to zero waters; “cost” - the type of cost/loss function that is minimised when fitting, the three choices are 'msd' (mean squared deviation), 'absolute' (absolute error), and 'huber' (pseudo Huber loss), default=msd; “c” - the parameter in the pseudo Huber loss function, default=2.
 Both the 'absolute' and 'huber' loss functions are suited to very noisy titration data, as they are more robust to outliers than 'msd', although using  the fitting algorithm may produce unstable fits with 'absolute'.